North Korea threatens to "sink" Japan, reduce US to "ashes and darkness"

 Juche is the North's ruling ideology that mixes Marxism and an extreme form of go-it-alone nationalism preached by state founder Kim Il Sung, the grandfather of the current leader, Kim Jong Un.

-Regional tensions have risen markedly since the reclusive North conducted its sixth, and by far its most powerful, nuclear test on Sept.
+Regional tension has risen markedly since the reclusive North conducted its sixth, and by far its most powerful, nuclear test on Sept.
 3.

 The 15-member Security Council voted unanimously on a U.S.-drafted resolution and a new round of sanctions on Monday in response, banning North Korea's textile exports that are the second largest only to coal and mineral, and capping fuel supplies.